emreberk92/SWE573---SOFTWARE-DEVELOPMENT-PRACTICE/README.md

 ## Important Information - Please read before downloading the code!

-git push via terminal throws localhost error, therefore venv (environmental files) are uploaded in zip format via manually upload feature (since it has hundreds of files within).
-Please unzip the venv file in the main project directory before executing the code.
-After unzipping venv, the project directory should look like this:
+git push via terminal throws localhost error, therefore venv (environmental files) are uploaded in rar format via manually upload feature (since it has hundreds of files within).
+Please unrar the venv file in the main project directory before executing the code.
+After this procedure, the project directory should look like this:

 ![image](https://user-images.githubusercontent.com/115401843/209686390-4fff8a12-9ad7-49b1-a998-bd8c93db9c0e.png)